 - Miguel Casal Ribeiro

 Miguel Casal Ribeiro graduated from Lisbon University’s Faculty of Architecture in 2002, and while studying for his degree he also collaborated with the Lisbon architect Joao Luis Carrilho da Graça in the period from 1999 to 2001.
-He joined Lissoni in 2003 and since then has been involved in the design and construction of numerous architectural projects worldwide as well as various international design competitions.
+Since joining Lissoni Associati in 2003, he has been involved in the design and construction of numerous architectural projects worldwide, as well as various international design competitions.

-By way of example, Miguel Casal Ribeiro has coordinated the design and supervised the construction of The Mandarin Hotel & Resort in Dellis Cay, two private Villas in Forte dei Marmi, a residential building in Geneva, The Oberoi Beach Hotel & Resort in Al Zorah Ajman and the restoration and renovation of the Sanlorenzo headquarters in La Spezia.
+By way of example, Miguel Casal Ribeiro has coordinated the design and supervised the construction of The Mandarin Hotel & Resort in Dellis Cay, a private Villa in Forte dei Marmi, a residential building in Geneva, The Oberoi Beach Hotel & Resort in Al Zorah Ajman, together with the restoration and renovation of the Sanlorenzo headquarters in La Spezia.

 He was made partner of the company in 2013 and has been the coordinator of the Architectural department since 2015.
 He became principal partner of Lissoni Casal Ribeiro Spa in 2019.